Sat Jun 1 22:24:43 2024

 Shared modules, on the other hand, should be specified without the extension - the correct suffix will be added portably (e.g. .so for Unix and .dylib for OS X).

-and arbitrary macro expansions in a
+You may also use cond-expand and arbitrary macro expansions in a

-module definition to generate <module-declarations>
+module definition to generate <module-declarations>.

-macros are provided by default, with the extensions from
+syntax-rules macros are provided by default, with the extensions from

 SRFI-46.